OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-04.md

 Luke, the beloved physician, and Demas send greetings.

 ## Colossians 4:15
-Give my greetings to the brothers and sisters at Laodicea, and to Nympha and the church in her house.
+Extend my greetings to the brothers and sisters at Laodicea, and to Nympha and the church that meets in her house.

 ## Colossians 4:16
 After this letter has been read among you, ensure it is also read in the church of the Laodiceans and that you in turn read the letter from Laodicea.

 ## Colossians 4:17
-Tell Archippus: “See to it that you complete the ministry you have received in the Lord.”
+Encourage Archippus to fulfill the ministry he has received in the Lord.

 ## Colossians 4:18
 I, Paul, write this greeting in my own hand.
 Remember my imprisonment.
 Grace be with you.